JustinTulloss/service.js/README.md

 Services.register('Pubsub', Pubsub);

 // Later, in application code

+// This is usually called once after all services are registered and your app
+// is ready to start.
+In `window.onload` for instance.
 Services.start();

-Services.ready('Pubsub').spread(function(pubsub) {
+// Anywhere in your app where you need to use a service, you can get access Services.ready('Pubsub').spread(function(pubsub) {
   // `pubsub` is an instance of the Pubsub service implementation pubsub.publish('up and running!');